openintents/members/README.md

 ### Signed JWT

 Membership cards and payment receipts are signed JSON web tokens.
 The app private key of the user is used to sign the tokens.
 The methods `signProfileToken` and `verifyProfileToken` are used.

+### BNS (in the future)

+The Club is uniquely identified by the address derived from the private key.
+Admins of a club could assign a Blockstack username to the club and make the identifier human friendly.

+### Atlas (in the future)

+Club members could receive a club membership number on their card.
+As there is no centralized user database.
+The club would publish their last used number on the Atlas network and derive a new club membership number from the current value.

 ## Demo video of the Proof of Concept